Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-We implement this relation between $n_\infty$ and \textit{x}\textsubscript{max} in Eq.~\eqref{eq_corr_5}, multiply IPE by $n_\infty$ (because $n_\infty$ is the concentration of ion pairs) to obtain the free energy density \textit{f}, of which we take the derivative with $n_\infty$, and then divide by 2, to obtain the contribution to each ion's chemical potential.
-We obtain
+We continue with a $z\!:\!z$ salt and implement this relation between $n_\infty$ and \textit{x}\textsubscript{max} in Eq.~\eqref{eq_corr_5}, i.e., $n_\infty = x_\text{max}^{-3}$, multiply IPE by $n_\infty$ (because $n_\infty$ is the concentration of ion pairs) to obtain the free energy density \textit{f}, of which we take the derivative with $n_\infty$, and then divide by 2, which leads to the contribution of this Coulombic effect to each ion's chemical potential.
+We then arrive at

+where $\ln \gamma_\pm$ is the mean activity coefficient, and we use index i.i.c.i. for `ion-ion Coulombic interactions', see ref.~\cite{Biesheuvel_2022}.
+A simplified notation of Eq.~\eqref{eq_ipe} is

-where we introduce a prefactor $\alpha$ which in our model is given by $\alpha= \sqrt[3]{\pi/3}\sim 1.015$, i.e., very close to unity.
-As we will discuss, for a 1:1 salt, this prefactor is perfectly correct, i.e., in agreement with data, and for a 1:1 salt Eq.~\eqref{eq_ipe} works not only in the dilute limit but easily up to 200 mM, and in this entire range the activity correction therefore scales with the cube root of salt concentration.
-As we will discuss, for asymmetric \textit{z}:1 salts, this cube root law also works very well, but the prefactor is larger, and must be found from the full numerical model.
-For symmetric \textit{z}:\textit{z} salts with \textit{z}>1, the situation is very different, and though Eq.~\eqref{eq_ipe} should theoretically still be valid in the dilute limit, it does not apply in the range of salt concentrations where data are available.
-Instead for these \textit{z}:\textit{z} salts we must evaluate IPE using the full Eq.~\eqref{eq_ipe_full}, and obtain $\mu\s{IPE}$ numerically.
+where the factor $b$ is given by $b = \alpha z^2 \lambda\s{B} N_\text{av}^{1/3}$ with $N\s{av}$ Avogadro's number, $N\s{av}=6.022 \cdot 10^{23}\text{~mol}^{-1}$.
+This factor \textit{b} depends on temperature and valency of the symmetric salt.
+For a 1:1~salt at $T\!=\!298$~K, we have $b \! = \!
+0.0605\text{~}\left(\text{mM}\right)^{-1/3}$.
+As we will discuss, for a 1:1 salt, Eq.~\eqref{eq_mu_11_practical} accurately describes data for the activity correction, from the dilute limit up to quite concentrated solutions of $c_\infty \! = \!
+200$~mM, and in this entire range $\ln \gamma_\pm$ therefore scales with the cube root of salt concentration.
+As we will also discuss, for asymmetric \textit{z}:1 salts, this cube root law works equally well, but the prefactor $b$ is larger, and its value must be derived from the full numerical model.
+For symmetric $z \! : \! z$ salts with $z \! > \!
+1$, the situation is very different, and though Eq.~\eqref{eq_mu_11_practical} is theoretically still valid in the dilute limit, it does not apply in the range of salt concentrations where data are available.
+Instead, for these $z \! : \! z$~salts we must numerically solve Eq.~\eqref{eq_ipe_full}, or evaluate many terms in Eq.~\eqref{eq_corr_4a}.
+In Appendix~I we present details of the analytical method to calculate $\ln\gamma_\pm$ accurately for all $z\!:\!z$ salts.